Welcome to the fourth and final chapter of our Tequila Workshop with World’s Best Bartender 2013, Maestro David Rios!

 For the infused Oloroso: Pour the Oloroso together with some cocoa beans or cocoa nibs into a clean, sterilized jar.
 Add some Roasted Pepper Aroma from My Memories DR and give it a good stir.
 Let it rest for several hours and shake it from time to time.
 Remove the cocoa beans before use.

 For the home-made cold brew coffee liquor: mix 1 ounce (28 grams) of coarsely ground coffee with 1 cup of cold water.
 Let it steep between 12 and 24 hours, then strain it through a coffee filter and dilute it with a bit of water.
 Mix the cold brew coffee with maple syrup (or any other sugar) and quality rum (Plantation, Zacapa, Botran…), according to your taste.

 - Pour the Padre Azul Añejo, the infused Oloroso and the cold brew coffee liquor into the mixing glass.

 - Add some ice cubes and stir.

 - Padre Azul Añejo is best enjoyed between 18 and 20 °C, therefore pour the mixture through a sieve into your glass, keeping the ice cubes in the mixing class.

 - Add a little touch of Tiramisù or Geisha coffee fragrance from My Memories DR.

-Tip: Both cocktails combine perfectly with chocolate or a fine cigar.
+Tip: Both cocktails pair perfectly with chocolate and/or a fine cigar.

 That’s it!
 We hope that you enjoyed our Tequila Workshop with the amazing David Rios.
 Now take advantage of your new skills – as soon as the situation allows it, invite your friends over and treat them with some wonderful tequila cocktails!